lskErixon/school-tournament/README.md

 Column names must match exactly

 position ∈ GK, DEF, MID, ATT
----

-🔄 Transactions
+## 🔄 Transactions

-Adding a goal event is implemented as a database transaction Match status automatically changes from scheduled → live Rollback is performed on error
+- Adding a goal event is implemented as a **database transaction**
----
+- Match status automatically changes from **`scheduled` → `live`**
+- **Rollback** is performed automatically on error to keep data consistent

-🧪 Error Handling
+## 🧪 Error Handling

-Invalid input validation (UI + repository)
+- Invalid input validation on **UI level and repository level**
-Database connection errors
+- Database connection errors are handled gracefully
-Foreign key constraint handling
+- Foreign key constraint violations are detected and reported
-User-friendly error dialogs
+- User-friendly error dialogs are shown to the user
----

-✅ Assignment Requirements Fulfilled
+## ✅ Assignment Requirements Fulfilled

-✔ Real relational database (MySQL)
+- ✔ Real relational database (**MySQL**)
-✔ 5+ tables with relations
+- ✔ 5+ tables with relations
-✔ M:N relationship (match ↔ referee)
+- ✔ M:N relationship (**match ↔ referee**)
-✔ Custom DAO / Repository pattern (D1)
+- ✔ Custom **DAO / Repository pattern (D1)**
-✔ CRUD operations
+- ✔ Full CRUD operations
-✔ Transaction across multiple tables
+- ✔ Transaction across multiple tables
-✔ CSV import into multiple tables
+- ✔ CSV import into multiple tables
-✔ Configuration via config file
+- ✔ Configuration via config file (`config.json`)
-✔ GUI usable by non-technical users
+- ✔ GUI usable by non-technical users
-✔ Error handling and validation
+- ✔ Error handling and validation
----

-📝 Notes
+## 📝 Notes

-This is a desktop application, not a web app
+- This is a **desktop application**, not a web application
-No IDE is required to run the application
+- No IDE is required to run the application
-The project was developed on a feature branch and merged into main
+- The project was developed on a feature branch and later merged into `main`
----

 (It was hard and long to make this project, but with interest, I hope it's not broken and there aren't too many bugs, if you encounter any problems, I apologize, ask the AI ​​what the problem is).